peteroupc/peteroupc.github.io/colorgen.md

 > **Notes:**
 >
-> 1. The cone responses can be described by three overlapping "curves" that peak at different wavelengths of the visible spectrum &mdash; where the M and L curves span the entire visible spectrum.
+> 1. The cone responses can be described by three overlapping "curves" that peak at different places in the visible spectrum &mdash; where the M and L curves span the entire visible spectrum.
 As a result, at least two of the three kinds of cones will react to light, not just one by itself.
 > 2. Because there are three kinds of cones, three numbers are enough to uniquely identify a color humans can see &mdash; which is why many [color spaces](https://peteroupc.github.io/suppcolor.html#Kinds_of_Color_Spaces) are 3-dimensional, such as RGB or CIE XYZ spaces.

 <a id=Defective_and_Animal_Color_Vision></a>